Sunday, March 1, 2026

 Why it matters: When your data lives in one place, patterns become visible.
 You can compare survey sentiment with quiz knowledge scores with live session engagement—all in one dashboard.

-FormAI's position: FormAI is built as a unified platform from day one: surveys, quizzes, live sessions, and AI analytics in one workspace.
-No integration required.
+FormAI's position: FormAI is built as a unified platform from day one: surveys, quizzes, and live sessions in one workspace.
+AI analytics are on the post-beta roadmap.

 What's happening: The most advanced data collection tools are moving beyond reactive analysis ("here's what they said") to predictive intelligence ("here's what you should ask next").